For more information on our programs and events, contact Heather Kehoe, Program & Event Coordinator.

 Youth Art Club

-If you’re a middle or high school-aged youth looking to explore your artistic side in a warm and welcoming environment, join us at the Gallery for our free, drop-in Youth Art Club program.
-Bring your own art to work on or make something here while taking in a tour of the current exhibitions.
-Supplies and snacks provided.
+If you’re a middle or high-school-aged youth looking to explore your artistic side in a warm and welcoming environment, join us at the Gallery for our drop-in Youth Art Club program.
+Bring your own art to work on or make something here while also taking in a tour of the current exhibitions.
+Supplies are provided and snacks and refreshments will be available.

 View Event →

 Have you ever wanted to make your own book?
-Now you can in this hands-on workshop using the equipment in our Tiny Press Studio.
+Join us for this hands-on workshop to have the chance to make your own book.
+Participants will learn how to use the equipment in our Tiny Press Studio, and will make their own handmade book.

 Participants will have the chance to make a blank notebook or bind their own printed materials.
 If you want to bind your own writing or art, please bring two printed copies to the workshop.

 This workshop is open to ages 12+.
 The majority of the bookbinding process requires standing.
 Accommodations can be made.
-This workshop is $15 for general attendees and $10.00 for SAAG members.
+This program is $10 for Gallery members, or $15 for general attendees.
 Space is limited so registration is encouraged.
-You can register at the front desk or by emailing hkehoe@saag.ca If you have any questions about the printing process, how to print your materials, or more please contact Heather Kehoe, Program & Event Coordinator.
+You can register at the front desk or by emailing hkehoe@saag.ca If you have any questions about the printing process, how to print your materials, or if program cost presents a barrier please contact Heather Kehoe, Program & Events Coordinator, hkehoe@saag.ca.

 View Event →